jskattuk/inventory-manager/README.md

 3. The application is now running, you can make HTTP requests to https://shopify-technical-challenge-submission.johnkattukudiyi.repl.co and receive responses in return.
 This can be done using cURL, Postman, etc. See [Application Endpoints](#application-endpoints) for the list of application endpoints.

-Alternatively, the following links contain pre-made requests that can be run immediately. **Note:** If prompted, select "Proxy" as the interceptor.
+The following links contain pre-made requests that can be run immediately. **Note:** If prompted, select "Proxy" as the interceptor.
 - https://hopp.sh/r/5powCXjFeOC2
 - https://hopp.sh/r/15LaLewaurpf